 Zone Minimum Lot Area

 Rural Rural No minimum

 Gibbston

 Character

 Wakatipu 80ha

 Basin Rural

-Amenity Zone
+Amenity Zone 6000 ~ 2

-Wakatipu 6000m 2
+Wakatipu Dagin Lifestula $\frac{6000m^2}{1.0ho}$

-Basin Lifestyle 1.0ha minimum average
+Basin Lifestyle Precinct 1.0ha minimum average

-Precinct

-Rural Lifestyle Rural Lifestyle , ,
+Rural Lifestyle Rural Lifestyle One hectare providing the average lot size is not less than 2

+Rural Elicotyle hectares.

+For the purposes of calculating any average, any allotment

+greater than 4 hectares, including the balance, is deemed to be 4

 hectares.

-For the number of calculation and an arrange of the form

-For the purposes of calculating any average, any allotment

-greater than 4 hectares, including the balance, is deemed to be 4 hectares.

 Rural Lifestyle No minimum, but each of the two parts of the zone identified on

 Deferred A and the planning map shall contain no more than two allotments.

-B. the planning map shall contain no more than two allotments.
+B.

 Rural Lifestyle The land in this zone shall be held in a single allotment

 Buffer.
-The land in this 2010 shall be held in a single allothers

 Rural Rural 4000m 2

 Residential Residential

 Rural No minimum, providing the total lots to be created, inclusive of the

 Residential entire area within the zone shall have an average of 4000m 2 .

-Bob's Cove •
+Bob's Cove

-sub-zone
+sub-zone 4000m2 with me means them 47 late enceted for residential activity

-Rural 4000m2 with no more than 17 lots created for residential activity
+Rural Residential 4000m 2 with no more than 17 lots created for residential activity

 Residential

-Ferry Hill
+Ferry Hill Subzone

-Subzone
+GUDZUHE